how many sets per muscle group per week To Build Muscle?

 volume may need to be lower in a fat loss phase

 In a fat loss phase, you will have less energy and reduced recovery capabilities due to being in a calorie deficit.
 In this situation, it can be a good idea to reduce the amount of sets you perform for each muscle group over the week.
 This way the sets you perform remain high quality which is vital for maintaining muscle in a fat loss phase.
 This will also reduce the overall weekly training stress on the body.
+This will likely be more important if you were previously performing a higher training volume.

 conclusion